gaelforget/Atlantic_Innovation_Week_2023_Julia_Tutorial/README.md

   [10745b16] Statistics v1.9.0
 ```

+## Data

-The data was downloaded from <https://dataspace.copernicus.eu>.
-We used the following samples for this tutorial.
-These are data from `Sentinel-3B` for ocean color.
+The data is downloaded from <https://dataspace.copernicus.eu> and the following samples used for this tutorial.

+This data was collected by `Sentinel-3B` for ocean color.

 - `S3B_OL_2_WFR____20230318T064415_20230318T064715_20230318T085004_0180_077_191_3420_MAR_O_NR_003.SEN3/`
 - `S3B_OL_2_WFR____20230319T142800_20230319T143100_20230319T163253_0179_077_210_2520_MAR_O_NR_003.SEN3/`